EdwinAcheampong/healthcare-data-pipeline/run.md

     ```bash
     cp env.example .env
     ```
 2.  **Review the `.env` file:** Open the newly created `.env` file in a text editor.
-The default values are suitable for the Docker environment, but you can customize them if needed (e.g., changing the Grafana password).
+The default values are suitable for the Docker environment.

 ---